-Psychological safety, negative acts, and well-being
+Psychological safety and well-being

 The concept of psychological safety (Edmondson, 1999) has become increasingly important for today's workplace.
-A new area of inquiry for our research in 2023 was to investigate if well-being and psychological safety are related.
-Correlations were computed to examine the relationships between the measures of psychological safety developed by the authors and based on existing research in the field (O'Donovan, 2020) and workplace well-being.
-We also included an existing measure of negative workplace behaviors, the Negative Acts Questionnaire (NAQ).
-The NAQ measures the extent to which a person experiences negative behaviors that have a detrimental effect on work performance.
+We continued our examination of psychological safety and workplace wellbeing in 2023 was to investigate if well-being and psychological safety are related using an improved measure of psychological safety.
+Correlations were computed to examine the relationships between the measures of psychological safety developed and revised in 2023 by the authors and based on existing research in the field (O'Donovan, 2020) and workplace wellbeing.
 The correlations are summarized in Table 4.
 It was expected that higher levels of perceived psychological safety would be positively related to higher levels of well-being.
-We also expected that lower levels of negative behaviors, (NAQ) would be correlated with higher well-being.
 The analysis supports both expectations.

-Psychological Safety-Coworkers Psychological Safety-Supervisors Negative Acts Questionnaire
+Psychological Safety-Coworkers Psychological Safety-Supervisors

-Overall Workplace Well-Being 0.52 0.47 0.37
+Overall Workplace Well-Being 0.52 0.47

-Positive Emotions 0.42 0.41 0.29
+Positive Emotions 0.42 0.41

-Relationships 0.62 0.44 0.37
+Relationships 0.62 0.44

-Engagement 0.43 0.42 0.30
+Engagement 0.43 0.42

-Meaning 0.40 0.37 0.27
+Meaning 0.40 0.37

-Accomplishment 0.39 0.35 0.26
+Accomplishment 0.39 0.35

-Negative Emotions -0.40 -0.38 -0.37
+Negative Emotions -0.40 -0.38